MatZar01/IC_SHM_P2/README.md

 > 5. Train models for Task 0, 1 and 2.

-In order to train models for tasks 0, 1 and 2 with the gathered data, use `train_with_detectron_sem_seg.py` script.
+In order to train models for tasks 0, 1 and 2 with the gathered data, use `detectron_train.py` script.
 Note, that you will have to set your task and dataset paths manually.
 After the training is complete, DL model will be saved in `./output_{task}_seg` directory.
-This script also provides methods for prediction visualization.
+This script also provides methods for prediction visualization, but if you want to perform evaluation, run `detectron_eval.py` and the resulting metrics will be saved in `results` directory.

-Note, that the script uses `#%%` symbols - thus it can be used in two ways: in single continoous run or in jupyter-style cell by cell runs.
+Note, that the scripts use `#%%` symbols - thus they can be used in two ways: in single continoous run or in jupyter-style cell by cell runs.

 > 6. Train model for damage state detection.